RahulnKumar/EEG-Multi-Tasking/README.md

 ## Folders/Files Description
 This repo contains following folders and files :
 1. input : Contains the input EEG spectral images
+2. notebooks : Contains notebooks made while developing this project
-2. models  : Pytorch .pth model files are stored in this directory
+3. models  : Pytorch .pth model files are stored in this directory
-3. results    : Results and training configs are stored as json file in this directory for each training
+4. results    : Results and training configs are stored as json file in this directory for each training
-4. src    :  It contains all the python scripts i.e., data precossing, models, training and evaluation scripts.
+5. src    :  It contains all the python scripts i.e., data precossing, models, training and evaluation scripts.
-5. main.py     : It is the main driver scripts which can be used for training each models.
+6. main.py     : It is the main driver scripts which can be used for training each models.

 ## Training Steps